Last Updated: August 15 2023

 In order to view content or perform actions referred to in this article you need to have the appropriate permissions enabled in your security group.
 Go to System > Setup > Security Groups and access your security group to update your permissions.
 The relevant security group tab and specific permissions for this article can be found here:

-Questions in BI Reporting are made up of: source data, filters, and answer output.
-The entire set of data in databases is saved in tables and the tables are named based on specific elements available in each row.
+Questions in BI Reporting are made up of: data, filters, metrics and are answered either in a table or visualised as a graph.
+The entire set of data from Simpro Premium build in databases is stored in tables and the tables are named based on specific elements available in each row.
 For example, in a customers table, each row in the table would represent a single customer.
-Forming a question therefore involves deciding what your question is based on and which table contains the required information in it.
+Forming a question involves deciding which table contains the required information you want to report on, and how you want that data filtered and grouped.

-Consider the example to create a report for the busiest time of your business year based on the scheduled time calculations.
+Consider the example to create a report for the busiest time of your business year based on the number of hours scheduled.
 Following instructions detail the steps to ask a new question for the example:

-- Go to BI Reporting > Ask a question.
+- Go to BI Reporting > + New > Question.

-- For example, in the FILTERED BY drop-down, select Contractor Name, which is a text data type.
-Learn more about data types and filter categories in Filters, operators, and outputs.
+- For example, in the Filter drop-down, select Employee Name, which is a text data type.
+Learn more about data types and filter categories in Filters, operators, metrics and grouping .

 - Different fields have different filter options based on their individual data.
-Under Contractor Name, select the contractors you need to exclude.
+For example, under Contractor Name, you could select the contractors you need to exclude or include.

 - Next, select an operator to determine how the selected filter should apply on the data in the table.